GulayBilen/GulayBilen/README.md

 A symbol of exploration, intuition, and quiet discovery.
 It reflects my ability to navigate complexity with calm precision and narrative intention.

+## 🌿 Capsule: [Title of Concept]

+### Creative Intent
+A concise statement of what this capsule explores — a design instinct, a narrative idea, or a symbolic structure.
+This is the “why” behind the concept.

+### Narrative Frame
+The story that shapes the idea.
+What moment, memory, or cultural insight sparked this concept?
+How does it connect to human behavior or emotional intention?

+### Symbolic Anchor
+The motif guiding this capsule:

+- **Triquetra**
+- **Mizuhiki Knot**
+- **Olive Tree**
+- **Ocean Horizon**
+- **Forest Pathways**

+Explain why this symbol belongs here — what it reveals about the idea.

+### Design Reasoning
+How you shaped the concept:

+- the structure
+- the pacing
+- the emotional intention
+- the interaction logic
+- the cultural nuance
+- the narrative continuity

+This is where your creative intelligence becomes visible.

+### Outcome
+What the capsule demonstrates — not a deliverable, but a **clarity of thought**.
+What someone learns about your mind from this concept.

+### Continuity
+Where the idea continues…
+How it could evolve, expand, or breathe beyond this frame.
+Your ellipsis signature lives here.

 ---
 ## Portfolio Introduction